NotGyro/WeirdScience/README.md

 Dropping XP orbs on a heater / burner turns them to XP gas.
 Need to condense it to get the liquidXP / ectoplasm you want.

 Durum (or perhaps "Urdite"?) can be used to make walls that consume Redstone Flux power to become indestructible.

+Builder's Wand alternative

+Railgunderbuss that can fire any metal item (well it would be a coilgun but let's not be pedantic.)
+Fire giant buzzsaws for automated tree farming.